Fort Greene Clinton Hill with Kids: Top 35 Things to Do for NYC Families

 - See what's happening at the Ft.
 Greene Park Nature Center, where Urban Park Rangers host free nature programs for families like birding and wildlife scavenger hunts

-- Do your best downward dog at Bija Kids; in addition to yoga, the spot offers art and music classes, and open play
+- Do your best downward dog at Bija Kids; in addition to yoga, the spot offers art and dance classes

 - Shop for eco-friendly little kids' clothes and gear at My Brooklyn Baby, which also hosts family events